 "If you are being bullied, there is ALWAYS someone out there who wants to listen and to lend a helping hand.
 Your problems do matter.
 Your feelings do matter.
 If you talk to a friend and they don't care, then they're not a friend.
 If you don't have friends, talk to a teacher or any adult.
 Write a note and pass it through the staff room door in school when no one is looking.
 Let someone know even if you don't identify yourself.
-Someone will help" - Mario to say.
-If you are very concerned for their wellbeing, you should talk to a trusted teacher or family member who can do something more about it.
+Someone will help" - Jamal